 Most parents would agree that the best way to make good decisions for their child is to be educated and well informed.
 Not knowing where to find needed information can be very frustrating.
 Professionals can often be a good source of information, but many parents typically feel the need to do their own research in order to feel comfortable about making a decision.
-You can gather information from multiple sources: contact other parents with experience, talk with trusted professionals and educators, and do research online.
+You can gather information from multiple sources: contact other parents with experience, talk with trusted professionals and educators, interact with adults who are deaf or hard of hearing, and do research online.

 We often found that our best resource was other parents who had been in a similar situation.
 A parent's first loyalty is to their child.
 Most often their only concern is the welfare of their child, and they are more than willing to be open and honest with you about their own experiences.

 Experienced parents may be able to point you to reference materials that they used when trying to make a specific decision for their own child.
 They have seen first-hand many of the pros and cons surrounding a specific decision they have made in the past and are usually very willing to share this information with you.

 Talking with other parents, our parent advocates, and service coordinators has been the most helpful.
 Also, talking to deaf adults and younger deaf adults about their experience has been helpful.

 Besides taking part in various activities involving other deaf and hard of hearing children and their families, and working closely with our child's teachers and caregivers, we have found that there are various sites on the Internet where you can communicate with deaf or hard of hearing persons, or other parents, and gain from their wealth of experience.